nizoom/FeedSee/README.md

 # Enter-the-Echo-Chamber
-A web app that provides a peek into what a twitter user's feed exposes them to
+A web app that provides a peek into what a given person on Twitter is exposed to.

 ## What is it?
 The Echo Chamber is a web scraping app that provides a peak into the public social network of your